oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 *   The OVN provider - a proxy between the oVirt engine and the OVN North DB

-*   The OVN VIF driver - connects the oVirt VNIC to the proper OVS bridge and OVN logical network
+*   The OVN VIF driver - connects the oVirt vNIC to the proper OVS bridge and OVN logical network

 ### oVirt OVN Provider